buigabor/dev-notes/README.md

 ## ✨ Features

-- Code live, document and draw sketches 🖥️
+- Code live, document and draw sketches with multibe windows open at the same time 🖥️
 - Save your work as a project to load it up anytime you want 🧭
 - User authentication system (register, login) including Google and Github Auth 🙎‍♂️
 - Collaborate with others!
 Share your knowledge! 🧠
 - Quiz feature to test your knowledge on your notes! ❓
-- Fully built out RESTful API with to manage all of the products on the client-side 💾
+- Fully built out RESTful API to manage all of the products on the client-side 💾

 ## 🕹️ Installation